 |

-bool | recursive_path_compare (T *const x, T *const y) noexcept |
+| bool | recursive_path_compare (T const &x, T const &y) noexcept |

-| Compare two objects via their pointers using recursive_path_compare.
+| | Compare two objects of the same type using recursive_path_compare.

 |